The Council for Independent Archaeology: Envoi

 However in the late 20th century charities came under political attack.
 The trouble was that most public schools were registered as educational charities and since public schools are seen by many as being the invention of the devil, the best way to attack them was to remove the educational clause from the Charities Act.
 The Charities Act was therefore re-written removing the three main charitable causes and leaving only public benefit as the main and essential charitable cause.
 The new Charities Act, mainly that of 2006, was accompanied by the appointment of a ferocious politician as Head of the Charities Commission who attacked the old educational charities with vigour.

-In archaeology, the Society of Antiquaries suffered from a traumatic visitation from a latter-day Thomas Cromwell, and as a result they have redirected their enthusiasms to giving lunchtime lectures to the general public and regular tours of their fine premises adjacent to the Royal Academy in Piccadilly.
+In archaeology, the Society of Antiquaries suffered from a traumatic visitation from a latter-day Thomas Cromwell, and as a result, they have redirected their enthusiasms to giving lunchtime lectures to the general public and regular tours of their fine premises adjacent to the Royal Academy in Piccadilly.
 Sadly however they ignore what I believe should be their prime objective: of providing an umbrella and a meeting place for archaeologists, both those who do not fit into the usual institutional support or who wish to widen their interest beyond their own institution; and this includes supporting local societies who should be the umbrella and meeting place for independent local archaeologists.
 I am very fond of the Antiquaries, of whom I was eventually elected a Fellow and I attend their meetings regularly, but I must admit that I avert my gaze and hold my nose when they talk about their ‘mission’ and ‘core objectives’.

 But the Charities Act has a malign effect on local societies too, all of whom now feel that they must appeal not so much to their members, as to public benefit, which means that they concentrate too much on providing work for the unemployed, or providing facilities for school children.
 I realised the extent of the damage caused by the Charities Act when I went to an award ceremony recently, where several of the winners told us how many school parties they had entertained, but failed to give the actual result of their work.

 This means that many societies get their priorities wrong.
 To run a society successfully your first priority must be your members, as indeed with any organisation.
 And if your first priority is that you provide public benefit there is a danger that you forget about your members.
 That is not to say that a traditional society ignores the general public, far from it.
-You must make continuous effort to publicise your society in order to get new members; and in any case you want to trumpet your successes and to inform people about the history of their locality.
+You must make a continuous effort to publicise your society in order to get new members; and in any case, you want to trumpet your successes and to inform people about the history of their locality.
 And most societies in my experience do welcome in a wide variety of members, not all of whom are of an intellectual bent.
 But with the new Charities Act, local societies are getting their priorities wrong: their numbers are waning and local history is not being written.

 A deeper problem lies in with the very concept of charity encapsulated by the new Charities Act, which involves a radical shift in the meaning of charity and with it the whole role of the volunteer, the amateur in the nation’s life.
 Charities are now considered to be part of the welfare state and the idea that they can be for the advancement of knowledge has been forgotten.
 Previously charities were expected to keep out of politics, now their major function is to lobby for more government funding for their particular field.
 Indeed all too often they are set up with a government grant in order to pursue the interests of some government department or other special interests.
 Charities have lost their way.